 As the season turns to things like purple potatoes and squashes, our lives seem to be turning to a new season as well.
 After months of house construction projects and our professional jobs taking every last second of our time, we’re finally (hopefully!) starting to see some signs of future relief.
 Margin, that magical concept that we’ve tried to start in practice, is on the horizon.
 It’s started with morning coffee on the porch, a lazy bicycle ride through our new neighborhood, rolling gnocchi while catching up with a dear friend…finally doing those things that aren’t on our checklist (like this spontaneous purple potato salad), and it feels so good.

 - 4 green onions

 - ½ lemon

 - ½ teaspoon kosher salt

 - Rinse and scrub the potatoes.
-Fill a large pot with water and add a generous pinch of kosher salt.
-Boil the potatoes for about 20 minutes until tender (test one with a fork to see if it slides through easily).
+Fill a large pot with water and add a few pinches of kosher salt.
+Bring to a boil, then boil the potatoes for about 20 minutes until tender (test one with a fork to see if it slides through easily).
 Drain the potatoes and run them under cold water.
-Slip the skins off of the potatoes (if desired; it takes a bit of time but makes for a polished look) and cut them into bite sized pieces.
+Slip the skins off of the potatoes (if desired; it takes a bit of time but makes for a polished look), and cut them into bite sized pieces.

-- Thinly slice the radishes and the green onions.
+- Thinly slice 8 radishes and 4 green onions.

-- In a small bowl, mix together ½ cup sour cream, 1 tablespoon olive oil, juice of half lemon, and ½ teaspoon kosher salt.
-Pour over the potatoes and add plenty of fresh ground pepper.
+- In a small bowl, mix together ½ cup sour cream, 1 tablespoon olive oil, the juice of half of a lemon, and ½ teaspoon kosher salt.
+Pour the dressing over the potatoes and add plenty of fresh ground black pepper.
 Mix to combine, and add additional kosher salt to taste.
 Serve immediately at room temperature.
-If eating leftovers, allow to come to room temperature and add a bit more fresh lemon juice and kosher salt prior to eating.
+For leftovers, allow the salad come to room temperature and add a bit more fresh lemon juice and kosher salt prior to serving.